 This slider controls the depth of the color selected in the Transmission setting, depending on the thickness of the part to which the material is applied.
 Use Transparency Distance to make the Transmission color more or less saturated and prominent.
 A lower setting will show the color more in thin areas of the model, and a high setting will make the color faint in the thin areas.

-Determines how close the particles are – High Density values will make the scattering medium seem more solid, where a low density
+Determines how close the particles are – High Density values will make the scattering medium seem more solid, where a low density value will make it appear more hazy, because the medium gets more thinned out.

 When checked the rays will bounce multiple times inside the geometry.
 This will create a more physically correct representation of the material, but it affects the processing time.